The Tampakan copper-gold mine was proposed to be developed in the southern Philippines, 50km north of General Santos City on…

 Located in the Yamarna Greenstone Belt, Gruyere Gold Deposit is situated on mining lease M38/1267, approximately 200km east of Laverton in Western Australia.

-The project was previously wholly owned by Gold Road, which recently announced a 50:50 joint venture (JV) with an Australian subsidiary of Gold Fields for the development and operation of the project.
+The project was previously wholly owned by Gold Road, which entered into a 50:50 joint venture (JV) with an Australian subsidiary of Gold Fields in November 2016, for the development and operation of the project.

-Pursuant to the transaction, which is expected to close before December 2016, Gold Fields will acquire a 50% interest in the Gruyere Gold project for a cash consideration of A$350m ($268.426m), including A$250m ($191.73m) payable upon completion of the transaction and the remaining during the construction phase.
+Pursuant to the transaction, which was completed in January 2017, Gold Fields acquired a 50% interest in the Gruyere Gold project for an A$350m ($268.426m) cash consideration and the remaining during the construction phase.

 Geology and mineralisation